ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 - Define `schedules` for `full` or `incremental` type backups.
 - Define `retention` policies for your backups.

 **Note:** The `TrilioVault for Kubernetes` has created a few sample scheduling and retention policies for users.
-Users can create the new policies or utilize the sample policies as well.
+Users can create the new policies or utilize the sample policies.
 ![TVK Default Scheduling Policy](assets/images/tvk_default_scheduling_policies.png)
 ![TVK Default Retention Policy](assets/images/tvk_default_retention_policies.png)